broxus/everscale-inpage-provider/README.md

 ## TON inpage provider

-Web3-like interface to TON provided by TON Crystal Wallet browser extension.
+Web3-like interface to TON provided by the TON Crystal Wallet browser extension.

 ### How to install